 So, if you feel that you’re lacking intimacy in your relationship, the good news is that you’re not alone!
 And— even better— it’s not too hard to fix the intimacy deficit in your relationship!

 With some work, time, patience, and commitment, you and your partner can easily be back on track to reestablishing an intimate, sensual, and loving relationship.
 But keep in mind that both partners have to be equally invested in the process.
 It is important to have an honest conversation and ensure you’re both on the same page before you proceed.

 If you want to build intimacy within your marriage, here are some tips:

-Communicate.
 Communication is key to a successful marriage.
-It’s practically impossible for a relationship to function without clearly communicating with each other, whether you’re discussing pick-up schedules for the children or expressing your feelings, needs, and wants.
+It’s practically impossible for a relationship to function without clear communication, whether you’re discussing pick-up schedules for the children or expressing your feelings, needs, and wants.
 Make an effort, and take the time to communicate in a positive, encouraging manner without criticism or harsh words.

-Get Physical.
 In the midst of chaotic schedules, especially with children or demanding careers, it can be difficult to take time out to work on the relationship.
-Talk to you partner, and pick a day of the week or a time slot where you can have uninterrupted time together.
+So, make sure you talk to your partner, and pick a day of the week or a time slot where you can have uninterrupted time together.
 You can start with something as simple as meeting for lunch at a nice restaurant or a park.
-Make that hour just about the two of you with no cell phones, no emails, and no business talk.
+Make that hour just about the two of you with no cell phones, no emails, and no distractions.